University of North Carolina at Chapel Hill student housing: Cobb Community

 Cobb residence hall, built in 1952 and renovated in 2005, is located on Country Club Rd.
 Cobb is co-ed and hosts about 400 residents on four floors.
 Cobb has corridor-style hallways, elevators, stairwells, a kitchen with an ice machine, a TV room, lounges on each floor, vending machines, a recreation room and a laundry room.
 The building is equipped with smoke detectors, alarms and central air-conditioning.
 Cobb is host to a Living-Learning Community, Connected Learning Program, which promotes experiential and academic learning with other students from different backgrounds.

-Cobb is named after Collier Cobb (1862–1934) a UNC graduate from the Class of 1880.
+Cobb is named after Collier Cobb (1862–1934) a UNC graduate from the class of 1880.
 He taught at the Massachusetts Institute of Technology and Boston University after receiving his B.A. and M.A. from Harvard University.
-In 1892 he became a professor of geology at UNC and later became the first chairman of the Department of Geology from 1893-1934.
+In 1892 he became a professor of geology at UNC and later became the first chairman of the Department of Geology from 1893 to 1934.
 He was elected into the Association of American Geographers in 1906.

 Mid Campus

-Mid Campus contains 4 residence halls in 2 different communities.
+Mid Campus contains four residence halls in two different communities.